symptomnavi.ch

 What you can do for yourself...

-• Consider joining a discussion group so that you can talk to other people in a similar situation.
+• You could join a discussion group where you can talk to other people in a similar situation.

-• Talk to trusted members of your treatment team about your feelings, concerns and questions.
+• Talk to members of your healthcare team you trust about your feelings, concerns and questions.

 • Contact the Cancer League in your canton or the Cancer HelpLine for support.